 About this artwork

-Known as an innovative abstract painter, Barnett Newman made a small but significant body of sculptural work, from which Lace Curtain for Mayor Daley stands out as uncommonly literal and blatantly political.
-Newman made this sculpture in the fall of 1968 for an exhibition organized by Chicago’s Richard Feigen Gallery as a forum for artists to protest the brutal treatment of anti–Vietnam War demonstrators during the previous summer’s Democratic National Convention, which was held in Chicago.
-Richard J. Daley, then mayor, was largely seen as responsible for the violent police tactics deployed.
-What Newman called a “Lace Curtain“ is in reality a hefty screen constructed from barbed wire and splashed with bloodred paint.
+What Barnett Newman called a lace curtain is in reality a hefty screen constructed from barbed wire and splashed with blood-red paint.
+Known as an innovative abstract painter, the artist made this sculpture in the fall of 1968 for an exhibition organized by Chicago’s Richard Feigen Gallery.
+The exhibition served as a forum for artists to protest the brutal treatment of anti-Vietnam War demonstrators during the previous summer’s Democratic National Convention.
+Richard J. Daley, then mayor of Chicago, was seen as responsible for the use of violent police tactics.

 -